deepseek-ai/DeepSeek-R1/README.md

 ## 5. Chat Website & API Platform
-You can chat with DeepSeek-R1 on DeepSeek's official website: [chat.deepseek.com](https://chat.deepseek.com), and switch on the button "DeepThink"
+You can chat with DeepSeek-R1 on DeepSeek's official website: [chat.deepseek.com](https://chat.deepseek.com), and switch on the button "DeepThink".

-We also provide OpenAI-Compatible API at DeepSeek Platform: [platform.deepseek.com](https://platform.deepseek.com/)
+We also provide OpenAI-Compatible API at DeepSeek Platform: [platform.deepseek.com](https://platform.deepseek.com/).

 ## 6. How to Run Locally

 ### DeepSeek-R1 Models

-Please visit [DeepSeek-V3](https://github.com/deepseek-ai/DeepSeek-V3) repo for more information about running DeepSeek-R1 locally.
+Please visit [DeepSeek-V3](https://github.com/deepseek-ai/DeepSeek-V3?#6-how-to-run-locally) repo for more information about running DeepSeek-R1 locally.

 **NOTE: Hugging Face's Transformers has not been directly supported yet.**